Julian/lean.nvim/README.md

 `lean.nvim` supports the latest stable neovim release (currently `>=0.11.5`) as well as the latest nightly.
 If you are on an earlier version of neovim, e.g. `0.10.2`, you can have your plugin manager install the [`nvim-0.10` tag](https://github.com/Julian/lean.nvim/releases/tag/nvim-0.10) until you upgrade.

+## Sponsors

+A portion of `lean.nvim`'s development is graciously sponsored by the [Lean FRO](https://lean-fro.org/).
+It is undoubtedly the case that `lean.nvim` would not be as featureful without this support, for which we owe sincere thanks.

 ## Features